 We don't just have a few ENT specialists; we have specialists and subspecialists who are national and international leaders in every area of ear, nose, and throat care.

 Our Ear, Nose and Throat Program has more fellowship-trained ear, nose and throat doctors than any other otolaryngology group in the state.
 In fact, many of our physicians have completed subspecialty fellowship training and participate in medical research.
 That extra training and dedication to patient-centered research demonstrates our physicians' commitment to patient care and expertise.

 A cochlear implant (or two) may dramatically increase your hearing, but it’s important to get as much information as possible before making a final decision.

 Need a Second Opinion?

-Make sure that you what what all of your options are for allergies, hearing issues, vocal health, sinus problems and more.
+Make sure that you know what all of your options are for allergies, hearing issues, vocal health, sinus problems and more.

 Advanced Diagnosis & Treatment Options

 As an academic medical center, we have a broad range of specialized expertise and advanced technology to offer you all of the latest diagnostic and treatment options.
 We offer highly specialized cochlear implants to restore hearing.
 Our surgeons regularly perform laser surgeries for treating Zenker's diverticulum, a condition of the esophagus that causes swallowing difficulties.